HighSchoolHacking/GLS/docs/Design/Classes/Class Declarations.md

 ### `class start`

-`class start : classDescriptor [ "extends" parentClassDescriptor] [ "implements" parentInterfaceName1 parentInterfaceName2 parentInterfaceName3 ...] `
+`class start : classDescriptor [ extends parentClassDescriptor] [ implements parentInterfaceName1 parentInterfaceName2 parentInterfaceName3 ...] `

 Starting a class declaration will be done with the `class start` command.
 * The first parameter (required) will be the class' descriptor.
-* The second parameter (optional) will be the keyword "extends".
-* The third parameter (optional) will be the parent class' descriptor.
+* If there is a parent class the second and third parameters will be "extends" and the parent class' descriptor, respectively.
-* The fourth parameter (optional) will be the keyword "implements".
+* If there are interfaces to implement the fourth parameter will be "implements" and all following parameters will be the interface's names.
-* The fifth parameter on (optional) will be the names of interfaces to implement from.

 A class descriptor is a class name and, optionally, any number of names of generics.